-Sav Now, enter your Username as shown on the bottom of your ticket.

-Cuy (Pause.)

-Next, enter the Password as shown on your ticket.

-(Pause.)

-Now, select the "Sign In" button.

-(Pause.)

 Find your name in the upper right corner of the screen.
 If the name you see is not yours, please raise your hand.
 You should now be on the "Available Tests" screen.
+Select the "Start" button for Unit 1.
+You should see a "Welcome" screen.